jsalt2020-asrdiar/jsalt2020_simulate/EXAMPLES.md

 ## 3. Experiment reproducibility

+CAUTION: THE CHECKSUMS ARE NOT YET UPDATED TO REFLECT THE LATEST CHANGES!!!

 When the default option values are used (including --split), the simulation tools should generate the same data.
 You can check if your data exactly match the standard ones as follows.
 - Utterance mixing
     ```